alanng10/class-lang/Doc/Article/Word/a.md

 Word "effect" has meaning that is output of anything.

+Word "node" has meaning that is any entity.

 Word "state" has meaning that is executable entity.

 Word "count" has meaning that is applied.